Nar Han Sef - Elite NWO Martial Arts

 As to whether it's good, I've studied karate in Britain and Han Sef in the New World Order, and yes, it's an effective martial art, and many of its practitioners are very good.
 However, I would not say it lives up to the legend that has been built around it.

-Han Sef has kept the belt system of progression, with colored belts for beginning students and black belts with numbers levels for advanced students and instructors.
-The colours used in the elite school system are, in order, yellow, red, orange, green, blue, purple and brown, and then up to ten levels of black belts.
-True to its origins in karate, practitioners wear white uniforms that are not called gis, but they're definitely gis.
+Han Sef has kept the belt system of progression, with colored belts for beginning students and black belts with numbered levels up to ten for advanced students and instructors.
+The colours used in the elite school system are, in order, yellow, orange, red, green, blue, purple and brown, and then up to ten levels of black belts.
+True to its origins in karate, practitioners wear white uniforms that closely resemble a Japanese 'gi', just called 'ny trahe', a suit, or 'ny trahe nar Han Sef' if needed to clarify.

 Public Perception

-The public perception of Han Sef is considerably hyped up from the reality, which is of a competent if somewhat bureaucratic and uninspired martial art.
-In popular media, Han Sef practitioners are shown having nearly magical powers.
-On a serious level, Han Sef is presented as representing the very pinnacle of human martial arts, with its roots in Chinese culture, to which the Globalists are unusually friendly, and people really believe in the superior skills of Han Sef practitioners.
+The public perception of Han Sef is considerably hyped up from the reality.
+The reality of Han Sef is that it is a competent if somewhat arrogant and bureaucratic martial art that benefits from unprecedented reach and access to resources.
+In popular media, on the other hand, Han Sef practitioners are shown having nearly magical powers.
+On a serious level, Han Sef is presented as representing the very pinnacle of human martial arts, with its roots in Chinese culture (to which the Globalists are unusually friendly, for a 'folk' culture), and people really believe in the superior skills of Han Sef practitioners.
 Generally, everyone buys the hype.
-There is general public knowledge that the military and police are trained in Han Sef, which only adds to the cachet.
+There is general public knowledge that the military and police are trained in Han Sef, which only adds to the mystique.

-There are those with a more nuanced view, particularly practitioners of other marital arts, who very much still exist, but generally there is little space for this point of view in the public perception.
+There are those with a more nuanced view in the general public, particularly practitioners of other marital arts, who very much still exist, but generally there is little space for this more jaded point of view in the public perception.

 Training in Han Sef feeds directly into the sense of superiority which is baked into elite youth as part of their education.
-They take pride in the fact that they trained seriously under the teachers who were taught by the global masters who are considered the best in the world and who are responsible for defining the purity of Han Sef.
+They take pride in the fact that they trained seriously under elite Sifus who were in turn taught by the global Masters in Taipei, who are considered the best in the world and who are responsible for defining the purity of Han Sef.

-Han Sef is sold as the inheritor of the whole lineage of Chinese and other marital arts, and also as an innovator which has taken human martial arts to a new level and a real achievement and point of pride of Globalism.
+Han Sef is sold as the inheritor of the whole lineage of Chinese and other marital arts, and at the same time as an innovator, which has taken human martial arts to a new level.
+Han Sef is considered a great achievement of Globalist culture and point of pride of Globalism.

 Varieties

-Han Sef is seen as having two main streams, nar Ulua Han Sef, or 'High Chinese Hands', and represents the clear teaching direction of the OAHS, and nar Affe Han Sef, 'Public Chinese Hands', which is not affiliated with OAHS and which is being taught out in the community by people who were trained in the military or the police or who worked in a school and are trying to make a living or maybe just some extra income to support their hobby by teaching the wildly popular Han Sef to the broader community.
+Han Sef is seen as having two main streams, nar Ulua Han Sef, or 'High Chinese Hands', which represents the clear teaching direction of the OAHS, and nar Affe Han Sef, 'Public Chinese Hands', which is not affiliated with OAHS.
+Nar Affe Han Sef comes in many flavours, and represents Han Sef being taught out in the community by people who were trained in the military or the police or who maybe worked in a school, and who are trying to make a living or maybe just some extra income to support their hobby by teaching the wildly popular Han Sef to the broader community.

-From Affe Han Sef, you will get other stories about other contributions to Han Sef and the way that much of its development solidly predates Javier Sullivan and the elite boarding school system.
+From the Affe Han Sef community, you will sometimes hear non-officially-sanctioned stories about contributions to Han Sef that are not in the official histories, and the way that much of its development solidly predates Javier Sullivan and the elite boarding school system.
+Much of the community tries to slavishly adhere to the official line and desperately identify with official Han Sef, but definitely not all.

-Affe Han Sef varies in authentic adherence to OAHS rules, how much of the art is taught based on an instructor's expertise and interests, and how much it draws on other martial arts.
-It's not unheard of for a completely different martial art background to be taught as Han Sef to try and cash in on the hype.
+Affe Han Sef varies in authentic adherence to OAHS rules, how much of the art is taught based on an instructor's expertise and interests, and how much it draws on other martial arts outside of Han Sef.
+It's actually not unheard of for a school from a completely different martial art background to masquerade as Han Sef to try and cash in on the hype.

-Generally, even more authentically rooted Affe Han Sef will tend to display divergences from the boarding school version, whether in the type of techniques that are the focus, the techniques themselves, the best system, ranks and terminology, the school rituals, everything.
+Generally, even more authentically-rooted Affe Han Sef will tend to display divergences from the boarding school version, whether in the type of techniques that are the focus, the techniques themselves, the belt system, ranks and terminology, the school rituals, basically anything and everything.

 Similarly, it would be fair to say that ideas from Han Sef have influenced other martial arts, such and the use of Sifu to address teachers, even in traditions that never used to use Chinese terminology.